 - Drizzle or brush with caramel sauce.

 Food Photography and Styling: Since the tarragon is the special twist in this recipe I wanted to be sure to show it so instead of photographing the whole tarts from an overhead perspective (which looked quite nice) I cut the tarts open and showed one of them from the side with the tarragon filling visible.
-I had meant for the creamer to be the vessel that held the caramel sauce but the sauce looked very dark in it, so I emptied the creamer and figured it could be filled with milk for the tea instead.
+I had meant for the creamer to be the vessel that held the caramel sauce but the sauce looked very dark in it, so I emptied it and figured it could be filled with milk for the tea instead.
 The “tablecloth” is a large linen napkin (isn’t it amazing how large some napkins are?
 This thing could cover my entire upper body!) and I thought its color worked great with the brown of the tarts.
 I used my strobe to light the set.

 For info on what type of camera and lighting equipment I used head on over to my FAQ page.